zaneali1/zaneali1/README.md

 Hello Reader!

 I am Zane Ali, a graduate in BSc.
 (Hons) Physics with Computer Science from the University of Birmingham and an aspiring Software Engineer.
-I have project experience in object-oriented programming, numerical analysis and signal processing, and my technical strengths include Java, Matlab and SQL.
+I have project experience in object-oriented programming, numerical analysis and signal processing; some of which have been uploaded to this Github profile.
+My technical strengthsinclude Java, Matlab, SQL and LaTeX.

 I have interned with the Foreign and Commonwealth Office, a social entrepeneurship and a university technology transfer hub, preparing me for any project-management or client-facing elements of a graduate role.